torhaa1/deep-sea-rov-image-restoration/README.md

 # Deep-Sea ROV Image Restoration

-This repository contains code to restore images and videos taken by deep-sea ROVs (Remotely Operated Vehicles) at depths without natural light.
+This repository contains code to restore images and videos taken by deep-sea ROVs (Remotely Operated Vehicles) at depths without natural light (most below a depth of 2000m).
 Specifically, it focuses on images and videos from the Norwegian Petroleum Directorate (NPD) and University of Bergen (UiB) research cruises at the mid-ocean ridges of Mohn's Ridge and Knipovich Ridge.
 The restoration process aims to provide a better starting point for both visual human interpretation and machine object detection.
 For videos, each frame is processed individually.

 ## Dataset